 Deposits and withdrawals are made on the basis of \$1 and not fair value.
-Accordingly, the Commission's proportionate share of investments in the Los Angeles County Investment Pool at June 30, 2021 is uncategorized and not defined as a Level 1, Level 2, or Level 3 input.
-The Commission's investment in money market mutual funds is defined as Level 2.
+Accordingly, the Commission's proportionate share of investments in the Los Angeles County Investment Pool and investments in money market mutual funds at June 30, 2022 are uncategorized and not defined as a Level 1, Level 2, or Level 3 input.